 You can enjoy many family-friendly activities throughout the year.
-Trek out into the wilderness and get back to the Stone Age with a trip to one of Iowa’s many State Parks and ancient geological sites.
-But if your an avid angler, here are the 10 best fishing locations in Iowa.
+Trek out into the wilderness and return to the Stone Age with a trip to one of Iowa’s many State Parks and ancient geological sites.
+But if you’re an avid angler, here are Iowa’s ten best fishing locations.

-And when you’ve tired of countryside activities, head into one of Iowa’s vibrant cities to take in historic landmarks, art collections and museums.
-Film buffs of the older generation might enjoy a day trip to the “Field of Dreams” movie site, while the kids play baseball on the actual film set.
+And when you’ve tired of countryside activities, head into one of Iowa’s vibrant cities to take in historical landmarks, art collections, and museums.
+Film buffs of the older generation might enjoy a day trip to the “Field of Dreams” movie site while the kids play baseball on the actual film set.

 So, remember to put your license in your tackle box before you cast a line.
-And if you’re over the age of 16, you will need a valid license to fish in this state.
-However, there are some exemptions, so the details are available on the IDNR website.
+And if you’re over 16, you will need a valid fishing license in this state.
+However, some exemptions exist, so the details are available on the IDNR website.
 You can buy a license online here too.

 Note that you must have a separate permit if you wish to use trotlines.
 And if you don’t buy a third-line permit, you’ll be restricted to using no more than two lines.
 So each line may contain a maximum of two hooks.

 Eating Your Catch